maticnetwork/zkevm-docs/docs/protocol/flow-of-assets.md

 3. The Aggregator generates a ZK-proof attesting to the computational integrity in the execution of sequenced batches (where one of these batches includes the user's bridging transaction).

-4. For verification purposes, the Aggregator sends the ZK-proof together with all relevant batch information that led to the new L2 Exit Tree Root (computed in step 2 above), to the Consensus SC (`PolygonZkEVM.sol`).
+4. For verification purposes, the Aggregator sends the ZK-proof together with all relevant batch information that led to the new L2 Exit Tree Root (computed in step 2 above), to the Consensus Contract (`PolygonZkEVM.sol`).

-5. The Consensus SC utilizes the `verifyBatches` function to verify validity of the received ZK-proof.
-If valid, the Consensus SC sends the new L2 Exit Tree Root to the Global Exit Root Manager SC (`PolygonZkEVMGlobalExitRoot.sol`) in order to update the Global Exit Tree.
+5. The Consensus Contract utilizes the `verifyBatches` function to verify validity of the received ZK-proof.
+If valid, the Consensus Contract sends the new L2 Exit Tree Root to the Global Exit Root Manager SC (`PolygonZkEVMGlobalExitRoot.sol`) in order to update the Global Exit Tree.

 6. In order to complete the bridging process on the L1 network, the user calls the `Claim` function of the Bridge SC, and provides a Merkle proof of the fact that the correct exit leaf was included in the compution of Global Exit Root.